rgc99/irrigation_unlimited/README.md

 Each controller has an associated (master) sensor which shows on/off status and other attributes.
 The master will be on when any of its zones are on.
 The master sensor can have a pre and post amble period to activate or warm up the system like charge up a pump, enable WiFi or turn on a master valve.
 The master sensor has a number of service calls available to enable/disable all the zones it controls.

 Zones also have an associated sensor which, like the master, shows on/off status and various attributes.
 Zones sensors have service calls that can enable/disable and provide manual runs.
 Also adjust run times in automation scripts using information from integrations that collect weather data like [OpenWeatherMap](https://www.home-assistant.io/integrations/openweathermap/), [BOM](https://github.com/bremor/bureau_of_meteorology), [weatherunderground](https://www.home-assistant.io/integrations/wunderground/) and many others.
 Go crazy with projects like [HAsmartirrigation](https://github.com/jeroenterheerdt/HAsmartirrigation).
+Easily integrate probes and sensors from [ESPHome](https://esphome.io) for real-time adjustments.
+Examples provided [below](#automation).

 ## Features